COVID-19 UPDATE: We are open and continue to serve our students. Learn More about our health & safety plans.

 Are you patient and understanding?
 Do you also have good organizational and computer skills?
+Can you provide excellent customer service?
 Then becoming a patient care coordinator could be right up your alley.
 Entering this exciting career will also bring you squarely within one of the fastest growing industries in the country.
 Healthcare occupations are expected to add more jobs than any other group this decade, according to the Bureau of Labor Statistics (BLS) Occupational Outlook Handbook.

 These responsibilities can vary widely depending on individual employer needs.
 Here are some of the responsibilities of patient care coordinators: